 Chapter 1: Retry

-Kakashi immediately knew something was wrong when he realized he was not in his little apartment.
+Kakashi immediately knew something was wrong when he realized he was not in his little apartment unit.
 The mattress he was lying on was too soft, and the air was lacking that distinctive smell of wet dog his ninken produced.
 There was also someone walking nearby – not someone he could recognize immediately.
 When Kakashi tried to discretely pull out his weapons, they were nowhere to be found.

-The jounin feigned sleep, feeling footsteps echoing closer and closer to the bed he was lying on.
+The jounin feigned sleep, feeling footsteps echo closer and closer to the bed he was lying on.
 He could feel the warmth as a hand slide close to his face.
 When the hand touched him, Kakashi bit down.
 Hard.

 His eyes snapped open as he leaped into a defensive form.
 He saw long silver hair swing back as the figure before him clutched his hand with a grimacing smile.